 The student, with the advice of the advisor, will select additional members of the faculty to serve on the thesis or dissertation committee.
 The thesis or project advisor is the Chair of this committee.
-A total of three members are required for a Master of Science or Master of Engineering Committee.
+A total of three members are required for a Master of Science Committee.
 A Ph.D. dissertation committee is composed of five or more faculty members from the Graduate Faculty, one of which must be from outside the department.
+Please consult the faculty registry to determine if a faculty member is part of the Graduate Faculty: